apache/libcloud/docs/compute/drivers/outscale_sas.rst

 * (Soon) US East (New Jersey) Region
 * (Soon) Asia (Hong Kong) Region

-Outscale SAS is an european company: prices are in €.
+Outscale SAS is a European company: prices are in €.

 API Docs
 --------